yuezhaodesign/Inkspire/README.md

 ## Step 1: GET the pure text of the reading

 1. cd Your/Path/to/GET
-2. Use [Perusall API](https://apidocs.perusall.com/#get-the-contents-of-a-document) to **Get the contents of a document’.
+2. Use [Perusall API](https://apidocs.perusall.com/#get-the-contents-of-a-document) to **Get the contents of a document**.
 Run the following code in your terminal.
 - couseId: [List all courses](https://apidocs.perusall.com/#list-all-courses)
 - documentId: [Get the contents of a course library](https://apidocs.perusall.com/#get-the-contents-of-a-course-library)